IbrahimOTH/Single-Servo-motor-/README.md

 -servo motor

-**NOTES
+**NOTES:

     *connecting The RED & BLACK cable to 5V/Ground respectfully

 *we plug the yellow cable to pin No.9 , that provides PWM signal .